halmogbl/oidc_drf/README.md

 ```

 # REST APIs
-The REST API to the example app is described below.
+The REST API to the OIDC DRF is described below.

 ## AUTH ENDPOINT